MrHeer/resume/public/resume_en_US.md

 ## ❤️ Contributions

 - [Ant Design](https://github.com/ant-design/ant-design): a set of enterprise UI design language and `React` component library.
 Distilled from the interaction language and visual style of enterprise-class middle and backend products.
-High quality `React` components out of the box.
-I've been following the project for a long time, solving problems on an ongoing basis, and currently ranking in the top **50** contributors.
-I've had the pleasure of being a **Collaborator** of the library
+High-quality `React` components out of the box.
+I've been following the project for a long time, solving problems on an ongoing basis, and ranking in the top **50** contributors.
+I've had the pleasure of being a **Collaborator** at the library
 - [Mark Text](https://github.com/marktext/marktext): a simple and elegant open source `Markdown` editor, focused on speed and usability.
-Available for Linux, macOS and Windows.
-I've been following the project for a long time, consistently solving problems, and currently have a top **5** contribution ranking.
+Available for Linux, macOS, and Windows.
+I've been following the project for a long time, consistently solving problems, and have a top **5** contribution ranking.

 ---